sovai-research/sovai-documentation/realtime-datasets/sectorial-datasets/patents-data.md

 ## Use Cases

-1.  **R\&D Trend Analysis**: Track innovation trends within companies, sectors, or specific technology areas.
+1.  **R&D Trend Analysis**: Track innovation trends within companies, sectors, or specific technology areas.
 2.  **Competitive Intelligence**: Monitor competitors' patenting activities to understand their strategic focus and technological advancements.
 3.  **Innovation Benchmarking**: Compare the volume, quality, and technological focus of patent portfolios across companies.
 4.  **Technology Landscaping**: Map out key technologies and identify white spaces or crowded areas within a specific domain.
-5.  **M\&A Due Diligence**: Assess the intellectual property portfolio of potential acquisition targets.
+5.  **M&A Due Diligence**: Assess the intellectual property portfolio of potential acquisition targets.
 6.  **Investment Analysis**: Use patent data as an indicator of a company's innovation potential and future growth prospects.
 7.  **Litigation Risk Assessment**: Identify potential patent infringement risks by analyzing overlapping claims or technologies.
 8.  **Identifying Key Inventors/Assignees**: Track prolific inventors or shifts in patent ownership.